 The Commission is committed to innovative solutions for climate change and the responsible development of renewable energy.
 A recently updated study by the National Renewable Energy Laboratory indicates that areas off the west coast have strong potential for generating large amounts of energy and can help California meets its renewable energy goals.
 Given the depth of the ocean along the California Coast, floating offshore wind is the most suitable technology to harness this resource.
 The Commission supports environmentally responsible offshore renewable energy development and is an integral part of making offshore renewable energy a reality in California.

-The Commission has received, and staff is evaluating, two applications for floating offshore wind projects in state waters.
+The Commission has received, and staff is evaluating, two applications for floating offshore wind projects in state waters (see Figure 1. below).
 This webpage provides information about the applications, answers frequently asked questions, displays important data on the environment and human uses, and keeps the public and stakeholders updated as staff processes the applications.

 Offshore Wind Applications